MicrosoftDocs/architecture-center/docs/solution-ideas/articles/avops-architecture-content.md

 - Consider using hot, cool, and archive tiers for storage.
 Storage can be a significant cost in an autonomous driving solution, so you need to choose cost-effective storage options, like cold storage or infrequent-access storage.
 For more information, see [data lifecycle management](/azure/storage/blobs/lifecycle-management-overview).
 - Use cost management and optimization tools.
 [Microsoft Cost Management](https://azure.microsoft.com/products/cost-management/#overview) provides tools that can help you identify and address areas for cost reduction, like identifying unused or underutilized resources.
 - Consider Azure services.
 For example, you can use [Azure Machine Learning](/azure/machine-learning/overview-what-is-azure-machine-learning) to build and train autonomous driving models.
 Using these services can be more cost-effective than building and maintaining in-house infrastructure.
 - Use shared resources.
 When possible, you can use shared resources, like shared databases or shared compute resources, to reduce costs associated with autonomous driving development.
-[AVOps Centralized Functions](#centralized-avops-functions) aims to solve this challenge by implementing a central bus, event hub and a Meta-Data Catalog.
-In addition, services such as [Azure Data Share](https://learn.microsoft.com/azure/data-share/) help organizations achieve this goal.
+The [centralized functions](#centralized-avops-functions) in this architecture, for example, implement a central bus, event hub, and metadata catalog.
+Services like [Azure Data Share](/azure/data-share/) can also help you achieve this goal.

-By following these strategies, organizations can reduce the costs associated with autonomous driving development in the cloud, freeing up resources that organizations can use to further enhance the development process.

 ### Contributors